hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver is an iOS 26 app for building WidgetKit widgets from a **typed widget specification** (“WidgetSpec”).

-Right now the spec is edited manually in-app.
-Natural-language → spec generation is planned as a later milestone.
-The widget extension renders a selected saved spec across the App Group boundary, with normalisation/clamping and safe fallbacks.
-This repo is being built milestone-by-milestone with working commits.
+- The iOS app creates/edits/saves widget designs (specs).
+- The Widget Extension reads a selected saved spec via the App Group boundary and renders it.
+- Specs are always **normalised/clamped** and have safe fallbacks, so the widget never crashes on bad data.

+WidgetWeaver supports both:
+- **Manual editing** (always available)
+- **Optional on-device prompt → spec generation** (Apple Intelligence / Foundation Models), with deterministic fallbacks when unavailable

 ---